-While there are players like Brad Friedel who was still wearing the gloves at age 43, most fall by the way-side well before their 40th birthday.
-So it is yet to be seen how long Cech can perform the way he normally does.
+While there are players like Brad Friedel who was still wearing the gloves at age 43, most fall by the wayside well before their 40th birthday.
+Therefore, Cech’s longevity is a bit difficult to predict.

 Even now cracks seem to be forming, as Petr Cech was just as bad as the rest of the squad at times last year.
 There is also the question of injury; thirty-somethings take longer to heal than twenty-somethings, so it is critical for the player to stay fit.